GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 Conflicts can occur when multiple artifacts from a single library are part of a dependency tree, and Maven resolves different artifacts from that library to versions from different releases.
-Using a BOM fixes this problem because a BOM dictates consistent versions for all artifacts from a library.
+The libraries-bom dictates consistent versions for all GCP orbit artifacts.

-You can use a BOM like this—this example is for `google-cloud-bom`:
+You use the BOM like this:

 ```
   <dependencyManagement>
     <dependencies>
       <dependency>
         <groupId>com.google.cloud</groupId>
-        <artifactId>google-cloud-bom</artifactId>
+        <artifactId>libraries-bom</artifactId>
-        <version>0.81.0-alpha</version>
+        <version>2.5.0</version>
         <type>pom</type>
         <scope>import</scope>
        </dependency>